 From then on, our new children with their Bible ghost stories wanted to meet every week.
 Soon they were bringing their brothers and sisters, and even their parents too.
 Amazingly, God had used a rumor about our haunted church to open the door to people's hearts in this poor and needy community.
-Saint Barnabas's Church, from that point, grew and grew to become a force in the slums.
+From that point, Saint Barnabas's Church grew and grew to become a force in the slums.
 Many cadets and parishioners from the City labored beside us there.
 One lady, Miss Eleanor Gifford, lived and worked in a simple but meticulously neat little room in the East End.
 During the days and evenings, Eleanor's sewing ministry took her out to visit many poor teenaged girls in their homes.
-By arranging Bible studies, sewing classes and camping trips for them, her sewing not only kept them out of trouble but also introduced them to Christ.
+By arranging Bible studies, sewing classes, and camping trips, her sewing kept them out of trouble but introduced them to Christ.
 In this selfless way, she built bridges into their lives.✞

 Someone else was in the quietness of that room that night.
 My words froze on my lips.
 "It was Jesus!"
 Time stood still, suspended in eternity.
-Later, Eric told me that he too was conscious of the presence of Jesus while washing and wiping my feet.
+Later, Eric told me that he was conscious of the presence of Jesus while washing and wiping my feet.
 We then realized that this was the Feast of the Transfiguration in the church calendar.
-It was the day when Jesus was gloriously transfigured before us in a dusty fourth-floor room.
+The transfigured Jesus gloriously appeared before us in a dusty fourth-floor room.
 His attendance transformed it into holy ground.
 We praise God to know that no walls can keep him out when he comes to bless.✞

 Sometime later, a group of twenty youngsters and I set out to holiday in a little log cabin in the pine forests of a Kentucky Mountain Camp.
-Our tassel haired gang scurried across the wide marbled departure hall of the Dixie Ferry Terminal with bags of potatoes and onions in their hands.
-Pushing past blue-suited business people, they hurried to catch the next boat across the river into mountain country.
-Tin mugs and coffee pots tied up with string clattered together to the obvious astonishment of the regular commuters.
+Our tassel haired gang scurried across the vast marbled departure hall of the Dixie Ferry Terminal with bags of potatoes and onions in their hands.
+Pushing past blue-suited business people, they hurried to catch the next boat across the river into the mountain country.
+Tin mugs and coffee pots tied up with string clattered together to the regular commuters' apparent astonishment.
 The tired kids were soon at the Mountain Camp, surrounded by pine trees.
 Still, they insisted on gathering stones to build a rough altar.
 These Cincinnati kids found so much happiness there that they renamed it, "Camp Joy."
 Our theme song was, "Jesus first, Yourselves last, and Others in between." which spells out JOY!✞